 TBH: We should just have watched Ruby Sparks a second time.

-It isn’t always that Charlie and I get to watch a movie that makes one feel bothered.
+It isn’t always that C and I get to watch a movie that makes one feel bothered.
 Something that gives you all kinds of feels that you have to talk about it after watching, and whatever it is that you felt while watching doesn’t disappear after the credits.
 Ruby Sparks is one of those movies, and unexpectedly so.
 We went in the cinema expecting something romantic.
 Don’t get me wrong: it has that, but more.
 It was cute, fluffy, romantic, and beautiful.
 It has all the quirkiness of hipster couples.
 But we also left the theater a little chilled and bothered.
 It’s something you have to see and experience yourself.

 Ruby Sparks is definitely one of the better (romantic?) movies this year.